n0thhhing/Discord-rich-presence/README.md

    ```

 ## Usage
-Here's a simple example of how to use the RichPresence library:
+Here's a simple example of how to use the RichPresence "library":

 ```javascript
 import { RichPresence } from "./RichPresence.js" // or const { RichPresence } = require("RichPresence.js")